medge-tools/medge-map-editor/README.md

 ### Inside Blender

 Inside UnrealEd meshes and materials are refenced by their package path inside the GenericBrowser.
 We can replicated this structure inside Blender using Collections.
-You need a Collection named `GenericBrowser` and add child Collections with the name of the packages as they are in the UnrealEd GenericBrowser (see also `example.blend`).
+You need a Collection named `GenericBrowser` and add child Collections with the name of the packages as they are in the UnrealEd GenericBrowser.

 The following actors are implemented and are accessible from the addon panel:

 | *Actor*        | *Description*
 |----------------|----------------
 | Brush          | This exports a mesh as a Brush with the CSG_Add option and you can add a material by name
-| StaticMesh     | If this is an instance of another StaticMesh, use the option `use_prefab`, e.g. when creating a ladder (see `example.blend`).
+| StaticMesh     | If this is an instance of another StaticMesh, use the option `use_prefab`, e.g. when creating a ladder.
 If it is not an instance, it will be automatically exported with the export option `Export StaticMeshes`.
 | Ladder         | Ladder volume with an `is_pipe` option.
 | Swing          | -
 | Zipline        | Curve with a bounding box that deforms with the curve.
 Do remember to put it inside a child Collection of the GenericBrowser.